 Risk Likelihood Impact Mitigation Capital projects are approved without a full appraisal of the project and associated business case.
-Remote Marginal Strengthen the role of Transformation Sub- Group when considering capital project appraisals, to include consideration of business cases Full capital and revenue costs of a project not identified.
-Reasonably Probable Marginal Capital spending must meet statutory definitions.
+Remote High Strengthen the role of Transformation Sub- Group when considering capital project appraisals, to include consideration of business cases Full capital and revenue costs of a project not identified.
+Remote High Capital spending must meet statutory definitions.
 Financial Services to regularly review spending charged to capital.
 Appraisals to identify revenue costs, including whole life costs to improve financial planning.
-This may need to be reviewed if major schemes progress, e.g. Sands VAT partial exemption rules are not considered.
-Reasonably Probable High Reduced impact following the decision to elect to tax land and property.
+VAT partial exemption rules are not considered.
+Remote High Reduced impact following the decision to elect to tax land and property.
 To be considered as part of Project Appraisals and assessed by Financial Services.
+Capital projects are not monitored nor reviewed (post contract) to ensure that the original business case assumptions have been achieved Reasonably probable Marginal Better project management skills (including contract monitoring) have been introduced through PRINCE 2.
+Project managers to take more ownership and responsibility for the delivery of projects, including post contract reviews.
 Capital projects are not delivered to time Reasonably Probable High Significant slippage in the current capital programme.
 Better project management skills to be introduced through PRINCE 2.
 Project managers to take more ownership and responsibility for the delivery of projects.
 The review of the capital programme currently underway will address some of these issues.
 Capital projects are not delivered to budget.
 Major variations in spending impact on the resources of the Council.
-Reasonably Probable Marginal Improved capital programme monitoring through PRINCE 2 and monthly financial monitoring.
+Reasonably Probable High Improved capital programme monitoring through PRINCE 2 and monthly financial monitoring.
 Corrective action to be put in place where necessary.
-Assumptions on external funding for capital projects are unrealistic Probable High Potential shortfalls arising from changes to external funding have to be met from other Council resources, so assumptions need to be backed by firm offers of funding before projects are submitted for appraisal.
+Assumptions on external funding for capital projects are unrealistic Remote High Potential shortfalls arising from changes to external funding have to be met from other Council resources, so assumptions need to be backed by firm offers of funding before projects are submitted for appraisal.
 Risk increased due to uncertainty around funding, e.g. MHCLG grants Spending subject to specific grant approvals e.g. housing improvement grants, disabled persons adaptations varies from budget Remote Marginal Specific grants are generally cash limited so variations in projects supported by funding of this nature will be monitored closely to ensure target spend is achieved to avoid loss of grant or restrictions on subsequent years grant funding.
 Shortfall in level of capital resources generated from Capital Receipts Probable High Economic downturn will impact - early warning so as not to over commit capital resources.